cockroachdb/docs/v21.2/performance-best-practices-overview.md

 - When replacing values in a row, use [`UPSERT`](upsert.html) and specify values for all columns in the inserted rows.
 This will usually have the best performance under contention, compared to combinations of [`SELECT`](select-clause.html), [`INSERT`](insert.html), and [`UPDATE`](update.html).

-- Increase [normalization](https://en.wikipedia.org/wiki/Database_normalization) of the data to place parts of the same records that are modified by different transactions in different tables.
-Fully normalized data allows separate transactions to modify related underlying data without causing contention.
-Increasing normalization has drawbacks as well as benefits, however.
-Denormalizing data can increase performance for certain queries by creating multiple copies of often-referenced data in separate ranges, so read-heavy workloads may have higher performance.
-However, denormalization adds complexity the data model, increases the chance of data inconsistency, increases data redundancy, and can have poor performance when running write-heavy workloads.

-- If the application strictly requires operating on very few different index key values, consider using [`ALTER ...
-SPLIT AT`](split-at.html) so that each index key value can be served by a separate group of nodes in the cluster.

-### Maximize performance in the presence of contention
+### Improve transaction performance by sizing and configuring the cluster

-It is always best to avoid contention as much as possible via the design of the schema and application.
-However, sometimes contention is unavoidable.
-To maximize performance in the presence of contention, you'll need to maximize the performance of a single range.
+To maximize transaction performance, you'll need to maximize the performance of a single range.
 To achieve this, you can apply multiple strategies:

 - Minimize the network distance between the replicas of a range, possibly using zone configs and partitioning.
 - Use the fastest storage devices available.
 - If the contending transactions operate on different keys within the same range, add more CPU power (more cores) per node.
-However, if the transactions all operate on the same key, this may not provide an improvement .
+However, if the transactions all operate on the same key, this may not provide an improvement.